 We are really enjoying the firsties and look forward to a great year of learning!

 Welcome back returning and new families to Washington School.
 We are so excited to get to know your child.
 It was great to see such an awesome turnout at Open House and your children certainly enjoy using all of their new supplies!

 During the first few weeks of school, second graders were introduced to and practiced second grade routines.
-During the first trimester, second graders will be learning about their community, citizenship, and diversity in social studies.
-In science, the children will be learning about plants and habitats.
+During the first trimester, second graders will be learning about their community, history, consumerism, interpersonal relationships, and geography.
 Math topics will include addition and subtraction through 18 (practice those facts nightly), number patterns, as well as double digit addition (Did we mention practice those math facts?
-J) .
+J)

 Students are encouraged to read at least 20 minutes nightly to build their fluency and comprehension.
 Encourage your child to return his/her library books weekly and to check out books they can read independently.

 It’s been a fun and busy start to the school year.
 We are continuing to learn about each other and reviewing Growth Mindset.
 During the first week of school, we even had a chalk artist come visit!
 Math-we are reviewing Place Value and will get started with Multiplication soon.
 Reading- we are working on comprehension strategies and building our reading stamina.
 Social Studies-we are learning about government and map skills.
 Science-we are learning about life cycles and will be going to Rotary Gardens to learn more about pumpkins and take a tour.